-MO is one of the very few states to have passed a law explicitly protecting legal professionals from liability for advising clients on hemp-related business ventures.
+MO is one of the few states to have passed a law that protects legal professionals from liability for advising clients on hemp-related business ventures.

 This law was passed in response to the uncertainty surrounding the legal status of hemp at the federal level.

 Overall, Missouri is a great place to do business in the hemp industry.
 The state has established a clear legal framework for the industry, and there is a growing market for hemp-based products.